Peter Fick: 1936 Berlin Olympics

 Fick represented the United States at the 1936 Summer Olympics in Berlin, Germany.
-He was the world record-holder and pre-race favorite, but finished sixth overall in the event final of the 100-meter freestyle with a time of 59.7 seconds.
+He had been a world record-holder and was a pre-race favorite, but finished sixth overall in the event final of the 100-meter freestyle with a time of 59.7 seconds.
+Several American officials who viewed photos of the finish believe he finished in better than sixth place, and a controversy resulted as to his correct order of finish.
 In 1978 he was inducted into the International Swimming Hall of Fame.